-NOTE: Council does not endorse any particular product or manufacturer.
+NOTE: We do not endorse any particular product or manufacturer.

 Fee for service

-Council is not responsible for removing graffiti on buildings it does not own.
+We are not responsible for removing graffiti on buildings we do not own.
 Graffiti to be removed from private property including fencing is at the owner's expense.
 There are companies listed in the Yellow Pages who can remove the graffiti for you at a cost.